ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: PROOF OF RESULTS IN SECTION

 Finally, we need to give a bound on $I_1$.
-The intuition is that from continuity of a diffusion process, when $\tilde{T}$ is small, then $p^{\nu}_{\tilde{T}}$ and $p^{\nu}_0$ are similar.
-Therefore, the approximation error of the linear regression should be small, given Assumption \ref{optimalaux}.
+The intuition is that from continuity of a diffusion process, when $h$ is small, then $p_h$ and $p_0$ are similar.
+Since the backward fused process is constructed as a process whose drift term is a linear combination of the auxiliary drifts, then the approximation error of the linear regression should be small, given Assumption \ref{optimalaux}.